praiwann/itmx-kaggle/README.md

 - Dataset source: Kaggle Ethereum Fraud Detection Competition
 - Built with: Prefect, dbt, DuckDB, PySpark
 - Medallion architecture inspired by Databricks best practices

-## Support

-For issues and questions:
-- Open an issue in the repository
-- Check existing documentation in `/docs`
-- Review Prefect logs for debugging

 ---